unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 This is the most dangerous of the reloading ways, but once mastered could lead to pretty cool results.

-The approach is calling fork() in the master, close all of the file descriptors excluded the socket-related once, and exec() a new uWSGI instance.
+The approach is calling fork() in the master, close all of the file descriptors excluded the socket-related ones, and exec() a new uWSGI instance.

 You will end with two specular uWSGI instances working on the same sockets set